Welcome from our Co-PresidentsNorfolk ‘Aggie’ Senior receives

 To coordinate the interests of garden clubs of the Commonwealth of Massachusetts and to bring them into closer relations of mutual helpfulness by association, conferences and correspondence.
 To aid in the protection and conservation of natural resources.
 To promote civic beauty, roadside improvements and historic preservation.
 To advance the art of gardening and flower arranging and to encourage education in the areas of ecology, horticulture and landscape design. |

-The Fairbanks HouseThe Fairbanks House in Dedham, MA is thought to be the oldest standing timber frame building in North America.
+The Fairbanks House Museum in Dedham, MA is thought to be the oldest standing timber frame building in North America.
 Built circa 1637-1641 for Jonathan and Grace Fairebanke and their six children, it was home to eight generations of the Fairbanks family.

-The Fairbanks House is now an historic house museum, open annually May 1 -- October 31. |
+The Fairbanks House Museum is open annually May 1 -- October 31. |

-The Endicott EstateSituated on 15 acres of rolling lawns surrounded by century old elms, spruce and weeping willow trees, the twenty-five room Estate boasts eleven fireplaces and provides a charm and elegance rarely found today.
+Situated on 15 acres of rolling lawns surrounded by century old elms, spruce and weeping willow trees, the twenty-five room Estate boasts eleven fireplaces and provides a charm and elegance rarely found today.

 An architectural gem, the Endicott Estate has the distinction of being listed on the National Register of Historic Places and plays a vital role in the local community and beyond as a place for year-round recreation, weddings, corporate and private events, art shows, car shows, summer concerts and movie filming. |

-Dedham, MADedham, Massachusetts is located southwest of Boston and was Settled in 1635 by people from Roxbury and Watertown, Dedham was incorporated in 1636.
+Dedham, Massachusetts is located southwest of Boston and was Settled in 1635 by people from Roxbury and Watertown.
+Dedham was incorporated in 1636.
 It became the county seat of Norfolk County when the county formed on March 26, 1793.
 When the Town was originally incorporated, the residents wanted to name it Contentment.
 The Massachusetts General Court overruled them and named the town after Dedham, Essex in England, where some of the original inhabitants were born.

 |